 Policy and regulations may stipulate benchmarks, and so should be referenced by managers, but they are not the mechanism used to develop a given benchmark.
 Benchmarks adopted as policy should be developed upon scientific understanding and identified from one or more information sources (e.g., scientific literature, models, monitoring data) on the impacts of indicator conditions on the environment and human health and safety.
 Science-policy briefs may also outline principles and approaches to establish benchmarks.
 For example, the UNCCD developed ‘Target-Setting Building Blocks’ to provide guidance for identifying indicators, setting benchmarks, and assessing progress toward Land Degradation Neutrality (LDN) that are relevant to managing wind erosion and other sustainability challenges (UNCCD, 2016).

-In order to provide managers with flexibility in meeting targets and avoid unintended consequences, indicators of outcomes (e.g., dust emitted) should be prioritized for policy over factors that are correlated with these outcomes (e.g., vegetation cover or soil erodibility) so that managers can get the greatest return on investment from mitigation strategies for their land.
+To provide managers with flexibility in meeting targets and avoid unintended consequences, indicators of outcomes (e.g., dust emitted) should be prioritized for policy over factors that are correlated with these outcomes (e.g., vegetation cover or soil erodibility) so that managers can get the greatest return on investment from mitigation strategies for their land.
 Where indicators of outcomes are too expensive to measure, management flexibility may be promoted by identifying alternative indicators that may be used to predict achievement of the outcome-based targets, provided that the outcome remains the overall objective.
 This both helps promote innovation as managers focus on the desired result, rather than the regulation, and allows for the introduction of new less expensive measurement technologies in the future.

 6. Best practices for establishing monitoring benchmarks

 In all cases, best professional judgement based on relevant science and data should be exercised when establishing monitoring benchmarks.
 The approaches described above are not mutually exclusive in principle or practice.
-Using a combination of approaches is therefore recommended to consider and provide multiple lines of evidence, include different monitoring indicators, and ensure benchmarks are appropriate to aeolian process mechanics and relevant to broader land management objectives.
+Using a combination of approaches is therefore recommended to consider and provide multiple lines of evidence, include different monitoring indicators, and ensure benchmarks are appropriate to aeolian process mechanics and relevant to broader land management objectives at relevant scales of management.
 Establishing benchmarks based on professional judgement alone can have risks; for example, where local opinion about reference sites, thresholds, or management objectives diverge from established literature or monitoring data (Gordon et al., 2016).
 A basic set of principles for developing monitoring benchmarks should therefore be followed.

 To encourage rigor in benchmark development, approaches should account for differences in site potential across landscapes and thresholds of structural and/or functional concern.
 Air quality benchmarks may reflect blowing dust impacts but should be related to soil and vegetation controls in eroding landscapes to directly inform management.
 Benchmarks should therefore be established for areas defined by climoedaphic groups (e.g., Ecological Site Descriptions; USDA, 2013) using information that is relevant to the geographic area of interest.
 Linking wind erosion indicators to ecological sites through applications like the Ecosystem Dynamics Interpretive Tool (EDIT; Bestelmeyer et al., 2016) would improve our ability to set benchmarks, assess whether sites meet (or fail to meet) monitoring objectives, and enable wind erosion to be considered alongside other ecosystem processes and services (e.g., Galloza et al., 2018).